NFL Week 2 Odds & Preview For Washington Redskins Vs. Indianapolis Colts

 — Washington Redskins (@Redskins) September 10, 2018

 Alex Smith has given both Redskins players and fans alike high hopes for this season.
-Many NFL insiders feel that Washington has a good chance to make it to the playoffs this year, and as numberFire reported, Tony Dungy told WJFK 106.7 that he thinks Alex Smith is good enough to take the Redskins all the way to the Super Bowl.
+Many NFL insiders feel that Washington has a good chance to make it to the playoffs this year, and as NumberFire reported, Tony Dungy told WJFK 106.7 that he thinks Alex Smith is good enough to take the Redskins all the way to the Super Bowl.
 Only time will tell if that will be the case.

 The Redskins’ defense also looked very impressive last week, which was a breath of fresh air for Washington fans.
-They limited Arizona to just 213 yards, and 1 for 8 on third downs.
+They limited Arizona to just 213 yards and 1 for 8 on third downs.
 Quinton Dunbar had five tackles and one interception.
 Montae Nicholson, D.J.
-Swearinger, and Zach Brown all found five tackles a piece.
-Matt Ioannidis and Ryan Anderson had one sack a piece.
+Swearinger, and Zach Brown all found five tackles apiece.
+Matt Ioannidis and Ryan Anderson had one sack apiece.
 Though it’s early in the NFL season and there’s plenty of football to play, Washington’s defense looks like it may be a legitimate threat this year.

 Odds For The Redskins vs. The Colts

-At the time of this writing, most sports books have the Washington Redskins favored at -6.
+At the time of this writing, most sportsbooks have the Washington Redskins favored at -6.
 Many pundits feel that the Redskins will win this game by a touchdown.
 The Colts have a thin secondary, and they will have their hands full against Alex Smith and his variety of weapons.
 Washington’s offense looks to be balanced this season with veterans Peterson and Smith leading the way.
 In 2017, Indy’s defense ranked at 28 in the NFL, and they struggle against the pass.
 The Redskins’ defense performed really well against Sam Bradford and his offense, and many experts feel that they will do the same against the Colts.

 #Redskins Path to Victory: